jorgef/fsharpreactivepatterns/docs/content/message-endpoints.md

 ##Polling Consumer

-This pattern enables the actor to have control of when the message is consumed.
+This pattern enables actors to have control of when an specific message is consumed.

 ```fsharp
 let workItemsProvider (mailbox: Actor<_>) =